Our mission emphasizes and delivers results based on the following client priorities:

 Oil History in Texas

 In 1940s, Standard Oil started to use fracking in the oil field in Texas.
-There has been fast-growing oil and gas sector emerging in Austin, from 2010 Oil production in Texas doubled within three years.
+There has been fast-growing oil and gas sector emerging in the State, from 2010 Oil production in Texas doubled within three years.
 Every year American oil and gas companies invest $150 billion in horizontal drilling.
 Since 2010 that has led to the creation of more than 1 million jobs nationwide.